kryptonish/DCGAN-mnist/README.md

 # DCGAN-mnist

-This repository contains a generative adversarial network (GAN) to generate MNIST like looking digits.
+This repository contains an implementation of a deep convolutional generative adversarial network (DCGAN) that generates digits that look like those from the MNIST dataset.
+It is based on the paper "Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks" by Alec Radford, Luke Metz, Soumith Chintala.